Migrating WordPress from a XAMPP Localhost to the Web

 Import the Database to the Server

-If you’re following along, you should now have an empty database on your hosting account and copy of your database tables ready to import.
+If you’re following along, you should now have an empty database on your hosting account and a copy of your database tables ready to import.
 To import the database tables access your hosting account control panel and launch phpMyAdmin.

 On the left-hand side of the application, find the database that you just created in the previous step.
 Once you find it, click on it to select it.

 With your database selected, find the Import option in the menu along the top of the application.
 From the Import interface, look for the Choose File button.
 Use it to find and select the database tables you previously exported from your local XAMPP installation.
 Once you’ve selected the file containing the database tables, click Go to begin the import process.

 If all goes according to plan, you’ll see a message letting you know that the import was successful.
 Once you see that message, you have successfully migrated a copy of your website database from XAMPP to the server that will host your website live on the internet.

 Copy Website Files from Localhost to Your Hosting Account